Epiphany625/Epiphany625/README.md

 - 🔭 Working on autonomous driving software projects at Bot Auto TX Inc.
 - 🌱 Learning advanced machine learning applications and improving my skills in React.
 - 👯 Looking to collaborate on open-source projects related to web development and software engineering.
-- 🤔 Seeking help with advanced C++ programming techniques and real-time data processing.
 - 💬 Talk about about Python, React, C++, or any of my projects!
-- 📫 How to reach me: xinyangxu-2023@outlook.com; epiphany0625@outlook.com
+- 📫 How to reach me: xinyangxu-2023@outlook.com; epiphany0625@outlook.com.
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him.
 - ⚡ Fun fact: I cannot pronounce perro in Spanish.

 ## 🛠 Skills